yaruchyo/telegram_bot_blueprint/README.md

-# Telegram Bot with Gemini Integration and with deployment on vercel
+# Telegram Bot with Gemini Integration and with deployment on Vercel

 To obtain the necessary credentials: